greg-js/arch-wiki-md-repo/wiki/_content/IBus.md

 ### Kimpanel

 IBus main interface is currently only available in GTK+, but Kimpanel provides a native Qt/KDE input interface.
-The package [kdeplasma-addons-applets-kimpanel](https://www.archlinux.org/packages/?name=kdeplasma-addons-applets-kimpanel)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): package not found]</sup> is compiled to support IBus, but IBus needs to be launched as following to be able to communicate with the panel:
+The package [kdeplasma-addons-applets-kimpanel](https://www.archlinux.org/packages/?name=kdeplasma-addons-applets-kimpanel) is compiled to support IBus, but IBus needs to be launched as following to be able to communicate with the panel:

 ```
 $ ibus-daemon --xim --panel=/usr/lib/kde4/libexec/kimpanel-ibus-panel